davebenson/doom4-walkthrough/README.md

 Mission 13: Argent D'Nur | The Well | 0 | 0 | 0 | 0 | 5 | 0

 ## Weapon Upgrade Tokens
-You spend these to improve you weapons:
+You spend these to improve your weapons:

 Weapon | Upgrades | Upgrade Points Required For All Mods
 --- | --- | ---